 Where the individual is not able to move from the Diocesan property into their own accommodation immediately, the Diocese will do what it can to provide assistance and/or advice.
 Initially a period of three months may be given to remain in the current property during which time the Diocese will work with the Pensions Board to assist the individual and their family to find appropriate alternative accommodation.

 Pastoral support to both the family members and the individual will be given at this time.

 The Diocese offers care and support for clergy.
-Please contact the Advisor for Ministerial Support for further information.
+Please contact the Ministry Development Team for further information.

-The Diocese may be able to assist with the provision of counselling – Please refer to the Adviser for Ministerial Support.
+The Diocese may be able to assist with the provision of counselling – Please refer to the Ministry Development Team.